laspleendeparis/how-to-fix-society/guides/how-to-fix-society.md

 - Raise the next generation with good moral and ethical values

 ### Start your own business
 - Come up with a good/product/service that your local community needs.
+- Implement profit sharing

 ### Support local businesses
 - Buy from and invest in local businesses.